netgen-layouts/layouts-sylius/INSTALL.md

 ```

 All full view templates (those that are rendered directly by controllers), need
-to extend `ngbm.layoutTemplate` instead of your original layout:
+to extend `nglayouts.layoutTemplate` instead of your original layout:

 ```
-{% extends ngbm.layoutTemplate %}
+{% extends nglayouts.layoutTemplate %}

 {% block content %}